-How do spend three days in the Mingan
+How do you spend three days in Mingan Archipelago National Park?

-Our group was fortunate to visit five islands over the three days.
-On three of the islands we only had an hour or two but that was enough time to wander around, take pictures, poke our noses in tide pools and visit lighthouses.
+Our group was fortunate to visit five islands over the three days in the park.
+On three of the islands we only had an hour or two but that was enough time to wander around, take pictures, poke our noses in tide pools, and visit lighthouses.
 We spent a night on two islands – in an oTENTik on Quarry Island and in a wonderful lightkeeper’s cottage – with hot showers and delicious food on Île aux Perroquets.

 Visit Île Niapiskau to see numerous monliths including once called Bonne Femme.
 If you’ve got time there are two trails to hike, one a short 0.3 km loop on Poète Jomphe Trail and the other a 4.4 km hike on the Samuel Trail.
 There is also camping on this island.

 We had less than an hour to wander around, thinking that we’d be coming back again.
 But plans changed so I’m glad we were able to see these fantastic monoliths.

 Île Nue de Mingan

 In English this island is called Naked Island.
 While it does look bare, it doesn’t mean that it isn’t brimming with life – especially seabirds.
 It’s also home to many lovely monoliths including the highest one in all of the islands – La Montagnaise standing a little over 10 m high.
 If you visit at low tide there are fabulous tide pools to explore.

 Îlot next door to Île Nue de Mingan is filled with limestone caves – many of which we could see from the boat.
 The area is literally filled with seabirds – flying every which way, squawking, swimming and making their presence known.